adaamhimself/CollectionManager/README.md

 # Updates

+**February 3, 2022**
+Server routes to work with collections are completed and available. -AK

 **January 31, 2022**
 Login is working and correctly stores the token in local storage.
 Password verification is working but could be improved. -AK